-The Private Cloud is the most common cloud deployment model to host mission-critical data and applications that demand strict performance, availability and security requirements.
+Private Cloud is the most common cloud deployment model to host mission-critical data and applications demanding strict performance, availability and security requirements.
+Discover some case studies of companies that have opted for Stackscale’s Private Cloud.

 Public Cloud environments are known for being extremely flexible and scalable, but since they run on an infrastructure shared with more customers they have some disadvantages compared to dedicated cloud solutions.
 When sharing the infrastructure with other companies, performance can be negatively affected by the activities of noisy neighbors — since the oversubscription of resources is common in Public Clouds.
 Furthermore, despite what people usually think, Public Cloud solutions are not always the most economical option, as we explain below.

 What are the costs of a Public Cloud environment?

-Sharing resources in Public Cloud usually involves considerable savings in initial project phases, but this economic advantage tends to disappear as the platform evolves.
-Oversubscription limits the control over the resources and can lead to contract more resources than necessary due to noisy neighbors.
+Sharing resources in Public Cloud usually involves considerable savings during the initial phases of a project.
+However, this economic advantage tends to disappear as the platform evolves.
+Oversubscription limits the control over the resources and, as a consequence, over cloud costs.
+This can lead to contracting more resources than necessary.
+As we explain in our article about the benefits of migrating from on-premises to cloud in terms of cost-efficiency:

-Moreover, as projects grow it is easy that Public Cloud costs become hard to control, since deploying resources so easily and quickly can incur unnecessary expenses.
-So, in projects hosted in Public Cloud environments, it is very important to carefully keep control of the contracted resources in order to optimize costs.
+Moreover, as projects grow, it is easy for Public Cloud costs to become hard to control, since deploying resources so easily and quickly can incur unnecessary expenses.
+So, in projects hosted in Public Cloud environments, it is very important to carefully keep control of the contracted resources.
+Not only to optimize costs, but also to keep them under control.

 In which projects is it recommended to opt for a Public Cloud?

-The Public Cloud can be a good starting point for small projects and startups, since it can be deployed very quickly.
-However, as we mentioned before, as the company and project grow, expenses run the risk of going through the roof.
-That is why more and more companies opt for combining the Private Cloud and the Public Cloud to leverage the advantages of both models, as we explain below.
+Public Cloud can be a good starting point for small projects and startups, since it can be deployed very quickly.
+However, as we mentioned before, as the company and project grow, the expenses run the risk of going through the roof.
+That is why more and more companies opt for combining Private Cloud and Public Cloud environments to leverage the advantages of both models, as we explain below.

-The Hybrid Cloud is a cloud deployment model which combines dedicated computing resources and public computing resources.
-This model combines the Private Cloud and the Public Cloud.
+The Hybrid Cloud is a cloud deployment model which combines private computing resources and public computing resources.